chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 Then you surround those templated values with `[[]]` to make them templated for choco to use.

+**NOTE**: You can set and pass arbitrary values through as well.
+This is shown in the example with `CustomValue`.

 ## Example

 This is a template for embedding an MSI into a package.
 This removes almost everything that is unnecessary for embedding software into packages.
 And because the autoUninstaller handles MSIs without an issue, we don't need a chocolateyUninstall.ps1.